 The Social Security Administration (SSA) attempts to establish eligibility for Social Security Disability (SSD) benefits under a listed impairment or medical condition.
-Potentially disabling conditions are listed in the SSA’s Bluebook, or manual for evaluating medical conditions under SSA guidelines.
-If your medical condition doesn’t meet the requirements as listed in the Bluebook, the SSA is still required to take a closer look at your application and the documentation it contains.
+Potentially disabling conditions are listed in the SSA’s Blue Book, or manual for evaluating medical conditions under SSA guidelines.
+If your medical condition doesn’t meet the exact requirements as they are listed in the Blue Book, the SSA is still required to take a closer look at your application and the documentation it contains.

 Interestingly, the majority of people approved for SSD benefits don’t match a listed Blue Book impairment perfectly.
 In fact, most people don’t come anywhere close to suffering from the severe symptoms listed in the Blue Book.
 This is precisely where a medical vocational allowance enters the picture.

 So, what is a medical vocational allowance?
 A medical vocational allowance is something that revolves around whether or not you are able to make a living as a result of your condition and/or impairment.
 As such, a medical vocational allowance is an additional way through which disability benefits applicants could convey to the SSA that they are unable to maintain gainful employment, and thereby unable to make a living, as a result of their condition(s), experience, age, and education, etc.—even though their condition(s) was not specifically listed in the Blue Book.

 Given that the SSA is ultimately trying to determine how your disability impairs your ability to perform everyday activities as well as function on a job, a medical vocational allowance involves an in-depth evaluation of your medical records as well as your maximum working capabilities.
 To the SSA, your working capabilities pretty much revolve around (1) whether you are able to work your past job(s), and (2) whether you are able to do any other type of job or work with your condition.